 Puerto Vallarta is a vibrant city full of history and beauty.
 It’s also a perfect place for a beach getaway!
-Families visiting Puerto Vallarta with kids will be pleasantly surprised by how much the city has to offer.
+Families looking for things to do in Puerto Vallarta with kids will be pleasantly surprised by how much the city has to offer.

 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.

 Puerto Vallarta is a popular resort destination, located in Banderas Bay, on the Pacific Coast of Mexico.
 There are around 200,000 people living in Puerto Vallarta.
 Yet the city sees over 3 million tourists each year!
-Tourism certainly plays a big role in the city’s economy.
+Puerto Vallarta tourism certainly plays a big role in the city’s economy, with plenty of options for things to do in Puerto Vallarta with kids.

 The city was once part of the Manila Galleon, which connected Acapulco, Mexico with Manila, Philippines.
 There is a rich maritime history in Puerto Vallarta.
 You can read more about Puerto Vallarta’s history in the Lonely Planet Mexico guide book.